dogmasigmaanima/my-characters/README.md

 My original characters have names and backstories, but you don't have to adhere to those character settings.

+This file does not contain all the images.Most of the items in this file are several years old.For other images or the latest content, please see the external link.
+(I use Japanese on the linked website, but I can provide support in English if needed.)
-You can find more images and character settings of my original characters in the external links.（This link contains some of the character settings for my original characters.The site will be updated irregularly.
-Even for original characters without established settings, character settings and other details will be added irregularly.）Link →https://ocverse.xyz/2389316
+【This link contains some of the character settings for my original characters.The site will be updated irregularly.
+Even for original characters without established settings, character settings and other details will be added irregularly.】Link →https://ocverse.xyz/2389316

 I was born and raised in Japan.
 I understand Japanese and English, but I'm not naturally good at languages.I apologize if anything in my writing is difficult to understand.